Preston A. Whitmore II: Film

 In 2004, after completing a rewrite of the Get Shorty sequel entitled Be Cool, Whitmore wrote, produced and directed the Screen Gems film, Doing Hard Time (2004), starring Boris Kodjoe, Michael K. Williams, Giancarlo Esposito and Sticky Fingaz.
 Moving away from the gritty subject matter of prison films, Whitmore wrote and directed the basketball drama, Crossover (2006), a film shot in his hometown of Detroit about street basketball, starring Anthony Mackie, Wesley Jonathan, and Wayne Brady.

 Whitmore wrote, produced, and directed This Christmas (2007), starring Loretta Devine, Idris Elba, Lauren London, Regina King, and Chris Brown.
 This Christmastime drama centers around the Whitfield family's first holiday together in four years and was inspired by individuals in Whitmore's actual family, the three Whitfield sons representing Whitmore in different phases of his life.
 The film won The Asian Excellence Award for Outstanding Actress in a Movie; Sharon Leal, nominated for an NAACP Image Award for Outstanding Supporting Actress in a Motion Picture; Loretta Devine, an NAACP Image Award for Outstanding Directing in a Motion Picture; Preston A. Whitmore, II, and an MTV Movie Award for Breakthrough Performance; Chris Brown.

-Whitmore recently completed a trio of book adaptations, the independent feature film True to the Game directed by him, starring Columbus Short, Nelsan Ellis, Jennifer Freeman, Nafessa Williams, Andra Fuller, Draya Michele and Vivica Fox, based on the popular Teri Woods novel of the same name.
+Next, Whitmore completed a trio of book adaptations, the independent feature film True to the Game directed by him, starring Columbus Short, Nelsan Ellis, Jennifer Freeman, Nafessa Williams, Andra Fuller, Draya Michele and Vivica Fox, based on the popular Teri Woods novel of the same name.
 It was released theatrically the summer of 2017 and debuted on Netflix in 2018.
 Whitmore penned the screenplay for the second installment of the popular Teri Woods novel of the same name True to the Game 2, directed by Jamal Hill.
 It was released theatrically November 6, 2020.
 He wrote and directed, Dutch (2021) starring Lance Gross, Natasha Marc, Macy Gray, James Hyde, and Melissa Williams, which was also based on a novel by Woods.